-1. Signatory organisations will ensure that an appropriate focus is given to understanding the rights of people with a disability and addressing these in their aid and development activities.
+- 1. Signatory organisations will ensure that an appropriate focus is given to understanding the rights of people with a disability and addressing these in their aid and development activities. - 2.
+Signatory organisations will ensure that disability and inclusion are referenced in monitoring, evaluation, research and learning activities.